How project type affects reports

 - Time & Materials projects have billable amounts.
-This amount is based on hours tracked multiplied by hourly rates.
+This amount is based on hours tracked multiplied by billable rates.
 For example, if you track 2 hours at $100/hour, your billable amount is $200.

 - Fixed Fee projects budgeted by total project fees or fees per task have an if billed hourly amount instead of a billable amount.
-This amount is based on hours tracked multiplied by hourly rates.
-The if billed hourly amount lets you compare your project fee with the amount you could have charged your client if you were billing them at an hourly rate.
+This amount is based on hours tracked multiplied by billable rates.
+The if billed hourly amount lets you compare your project fee with the amount you could have charged your client if you were billing them at an billable rate.

-- Non-Billable projects also do not have billable amounts, since they don’t have hourly rates either.
+- Non-Billable projects also do not have billable amounts, since they don’t have billable rates either.